fido-device-onboard/pri-fidoiot/component-samples/demo/manufacturer/README.md

 # Running FDO Manufacturer

-The FDO Manufacturer can be executed as a standalone service as well as a docker service.
+The FDO manufacturer can be executed as a standalone service as well as a docker service.
 At the end of initialization of all services, you will see following statement on the console.

 `[INFO] Started Manufacturer Service.`